-Specifically, hearings and discussions on particular cases are in general open to the public, who may participate as observers, as well as to the parties concerned (paragraph 32 of the annex to decision I/7).
-Participation is broadly understood in the sense in which the concept is enshrined in the Convention, comprising in particular the right to comment, the right to be heard and the right to have comments taken into account by the Committee, within the framework of the procedures of the meeting (MP.PP/C.1/2003/2, para.
-16).
+Specifically, hearings and discussions on particular cases are in general open to the public, who may participate as observers, as well as to the Party concerned and the submitting Party and/or the communicant (the “parties concerned”).
+Participation is broadly understood in the sense in which the concept is enshrined in the Convention, comprising in particular the right to comment, the right to be heard and the right to have comments taken into account by the Committee, within the framework of the procedures of the meeting.

-The deliberations on the preparation of any decision are generally closed (MP.PP/ C.1/2003/2, para.
-17 and paragraph 33 of the annex to decision I/7).
+The deliberations on the preparation of any decision on findings, recommendations and other considerations of compliance are generally closed.

-The participation of representatives of any of the parties involved in a case is governed by the modus operandi of the Committee, ir- respective of whether the case arose through a submission, referral or communication (MP.
-PP/C.1/2003/4, para.19).
+In addition to open sessions at its regular meetings, the Committee also from time-to-time will hold Open Dialogue Sessions, for example, at sessions of the Meeting of the Parties, during which Parties, members of the public and other stakeholders will be invited to make proposals as to how the Committee’s working methods may be improved.

+Use of audio conferencing and videoconferencing

+With the dual aims of making its processes more participatory and reducing costs, the Committee is increasingly using audio conferencing and videoconferencing to facilitate the participation of Parties, communicants and observers in its meetings.

 Publication of meetings and documentation

-Meetings of the Committee are publicized through the web site, with the provisional agenda, meeting reports and other official documents (other than confidential items) also being posted there (MP.PP/C.1/2003/2, para.
-18).
+As described above, meetings of the Committee are publicized through the website, with the provisional agenda, meeting reports and other official documents (other than confidential items) also being posted there.

-The essential information for each case, other than that which is required to be kept confidential pursuant Chapter VIII of the annex to decision I/7, will be available through the website.
-The secretariat makes a short summary of each case for this purpose (MP.
-PP/C.1/2003/4, para.
-20).
-Communications are put on the web site and, without prejudice to the confidentiality of certain documentation, all documentation relating to the positions of the Committee, the Parties concerned and the communicant are made available on the web site.
-This includes preliminary determinationson admissibility, after their transmission to the Party concerned (MP.PP/C.1/2004/8, para.
-33).12
+All documentation submitted to or issued by the Committee in a case, other than that which is required to be kept confidential pursuant Chapter VIII of the annex to decision I/7, will be available through the website.
+In addition, the secretariat makes a short summary of each case for this purpose.
+Communications are put on the website and, without prejudice to the confidentiality of certain documentation, all documentation relating to the positions of the Committee, the Parties concerned and the communicant are made available on the web site.
+This includes preliminary determinations on admissibility, after their transmission to the Party concerned.

-Draft findings and recommendations drawn up by the Committee will be publicly available upon request once they had been transmitted to the Party concerned and the submitting Party and/or the communicant (of secretariat, in the case of a referral) (hereinafter also “the parties concerned” with a small “p”).
-Similarly, any comments provided by the parties concerned or third parties will be publicly available upon request, unless the body submitting the comments requests that they remain confidential up to the end of the commenting period, in which case they would only be forwarded to the Committee members and would not be made available to the other parties or put in the public domain during that period.
-At the end of the commenting period, subject to chapter VIII of the annex to decision I/7, the draft findings and any recommendations and also any comments thereon will be published on the web site (MP.PP/C.1/2004/8, report of the sixth meeting, para.
-35, as subsequently modified ECE/MP.PP/C.1/2005/8, para.
-25).
+Draft findings and recommendations made by the Committee will be publicly available once they had been transmitted to the Party concerned and the submitting Party and/or the communicant (i.e. the parties concerned).
+Similarly, any comments provided by the parties concerned or third parties will be made publicly available on the website.
+Once sent to the parties or received from them, respectively, and at the latest at the end of the commenting period, subject to chapter VIII of the annex to decision I/7, the draft findings and any recommendations and also any comments thereon will be published on the web site.

-Discussion papers prepared by the secretariat for a meeting of the Committee are not posted on the web site in advance of the meeting, but are available upon request and in the meeting room for observers (MP.PP/ C.1/2003/4, para.
-10).
+As far as possible, informal discussion papers prepared by the secretariat for a meeting of the Committee will be posted on the webpage for that meeting approximately one week in advance of the meeting.

 Working language

-English is the internal working language of the Committee (MP.PP/C.1/2003/2, para.
-21).
+English is the internal working language of the Committee.

 Processing submissions and

 referrals